Merrell Moab 3 Mid Waterproof

 The Competition

-KEEN’s Targhee III Mid Waterproof is another standout in the hiking boot market and shares similar intentions to the Moab 3.
-Like the Merrell, the KEEN offers great out-of-the-box comfort, uses in-house waterproofing tech, and checks in at a reasonably light 2 pounds 2.2 ounces per pair.
-In parsing out the differences, the Moab 2 costs $30 less but provides more in the way of stability, although the mesh-heavy build isn’t as durable or long-lasting as the Targhee’s mostly leather construction.
-In the end, both are great options for everything from easy day hikes to moderate backpacking trips, but we give the slight nod to the Moab for its similar overall performance at a lower price point.
-Merrell Moab 3 Mid Hiking Boot (drinking coffee by Lake Chelan)
+Keen's Targhee IV Mid Waterproof is another standout in the hiking boot market and shares similar intentions to the Moab 3.
+Like the Merrell, the Keen offers great out-of-the-box comfort and uses in-house waterproofing.
+The Keen checks in heavier at 2 pounds 8.7 ounces per pair, although its mostly leather construction is more durable and long-lasting than the Moab's mesh-heavy build.
+On the flip side, the Merrell costs less and provides more stability.
+In the end, both are great options for everything from easy day hikes to moderate backpacking trips, but we give the slight nod to the Moab for its similar overall performance at a lower price and weight.

-Last but not least is HOKA’s Anacapa Mid GTX, which is the most premium option of the bunch.
-Right off the bat, we’ll note that the Anacapa is a bigger investment at $185, but it’s a sizable upgrade from the Moab in most ways, including a nimbler feel and better stability, traction, breathability, and toughness.
-Apart from the jump in price, the most notable drawback is that the HOKA has a polarizing look with its thick cushioning (certain colorways highlight the midsole more than others).
-But if you don’t mind the styling, we think the HOKA is far and away the more capable boot for those who plan to backpack more than they hike or who like to move quickly on the trail.
+Last but not least is Hoka's Anacapa 2 Mid GTX, which is the most premium option of the bunch.
+Right off the bat, we’ll note that the Anacapa is a bigger investment at $195, but it’s a sizable upgrade from the Moab in most ways, including a nimbler feel and better stability, traction, breathability, and toughness.
+Apart from the jump in price, the most notable drawback is that the Hoka has a polarizing look with its thick cushioning (certain colorways highlight the midsole more than others).
+But if you don’t mind the styling, we think the Hoka is far and away the more capable boot for those who plan to backpack more than they hike or who like to move quickly on the trail (for more, see our in-depth Anacapa 2 Mid review).

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!